Quote of the Day

 It helps that the NRA has the entire history of Hollywood movies on its side.
 That’s why Wayne LaPierre’s line works.
 He says, “The only thing that stops a bad guy with a gun is a good guy with a gun,” and we think of Bruce Willis or Clint Eastwood or John Wayne or Tom Mix or William S. Hart.
 Cowboys without end.

 - The only thing that stops a bad guy with a gun is a good guy with a gun.

 - Gun control regulations only stop good guys from getting guns; bad guys will get them any way they can.

 - Second Amendment, yo.

-That third argument, well, an individual right to gun ownership is a relatively new concept.
+That third argument?
+Yeah.
+Except an individual right to gun ownership is a relatively new concept.
 For more than 200 years, the U.S. Supreme Court read the Second Amendment as a collective right to gun ownership.
-Maybe someday we’ll all go back to that.
+Maybe someday we’ll go back to that.
 But we need to shut down the first two arguments first.